neonmik/Wave-Machine-Firmware/README.md

     + Note Handling:
         + Bugfix: Notes that were held down or in sustain were acting strangely across presets.
-        + Bugfix: Filter triggers did't count active notes right.
+        + Bugfix: Filter triggers didn't count active notes right.
         + Moved filter trigger code to the Audio core to reduce queue messages.
         + Improvement: Moved Note message handling away from DMA into main loop for improved performance.
         + Feature: Added code to handle the use of an external Sustain Pedal via MIDI as well as rewriting the code for how the Hold fucntion works in the Arp, and having the Sustain Pedal work that too.